 4. Content Marketing

-Content marketing is the best thing you will do for your coaching business.
-It is a long-term marketing plan that will continue to bring new potential clients in the years to come.
+Content marketing is the best thing you can do for your coaching business.
+It's a long-term marketing plan that will continue to bring new potential clients in the years to come.

 You need to create content to market and promote your own business.
 It includes all types of content including blogs, videos, images, and more.
 The top 5 content formats that businesses prefer creating (based on their ROI) are videos, blogs, images, infographics, and case studies.

 Importantly, content marketing helps you drive organic traffic from search engines.
 This is free traffic that multiplies over the years as you create and publish more content on your blog.

 Start creating content to get new coaching clients.
 Follow these steps to get started:

 - Publish high-quality content regularly on your blog

 - Address key issues in your niche and solve problems through content